Carrier Furnaces, Air Conditioners, Boilers and Heat Pumps

 Carrier makes residential, commercial and industrial boilers, central air conditioners, gas and oil furnaces, heat pumps and more.
 The company also sells a line of furnace filters.

 Carrier, headquartered in Farmington, CT, owns International Comfort Products and Bryant Heating and Cooling and is itself owned by United Technologies Corporation (UTC).
-In its 2013 Annual report, UTC notes that its Building & Industrial Systems segment (formerly Climate, Control, and Securities) reported sales of more than $16.8 billion.
+In its 2015 Annual report, UTC notes that its Climate, Control, and Securities segment reported sales of more than $16.7 billion.

 Willis Carrier invented the first air conditioning system, and then went on to found Carrier Engineering Corporation in 1915.
 United Technologies Corporation acquired Carrier in 1979.
 Carrier is now part of UTC's Climate, Controls and Security unit.